Yesterday, when we arrived home after lots of errands, I felt like I needed to create another art journaling collage in my daily series.

 Over that page is the Hogwarts train from Universal Studios in Orlando, Florida.
 That’s among our favorite attractions at that park… though we didn’t go there nearly as often as we visited Walt Disney World.

-Next to that is a bit of shell – mother-of-pearl – from a recent stroll along nearby Fortunes Rocks Beach (Kennebunkport, Maine).
+Next to that is a bit of shell – mother-of-pearl – from a recent stroll along nearby Fortunes Rocks Beach, Kennebunkport, Maine.
+(The Yes!Paste I use as collage glue seemed to hold the shell securely.
+A little bit goes a very long way.)

-The feather on the facing page is also from there, also creating continuity with the previous collage in this series.
+The feather on the facing page is also from there, adding creative continuity aligned with the previous art journaling collages in this series.

 The stairway is about travel but – more importantly – internal transformation… rising above where we’ve been in the past.
 And, again, I highlighted that with another “Journey” word at the top of that stairway.